Never Struggle Planning Activities Again

 If it’s still too chilly or snowy out to do this with wildflowers in your area, you can also pick up some cheap flowers like baby’s breath from the store and use those in celebration of May Day.
 You can bring in the Girl Scout law into this activity as well, especially if you donate any floral arrangements with May Day baskets to a charity or gift them to community members.
 Outdoor activities like these are a great opportunity to learn about nature while having a great time together.

-There are plenty of beautiful ways you can tie the ribbons around the maypole.
-There are a lot of things you can use as a maypole, like a porch umbrella pole, a tetherball pole, a basketball hoop, a tree trunk, or one of the metal poles or pillars outside the front of the building you meet in.
-Feel free to have your adult volunteers help out with this, and maybe even video it to post on social media.
+There are plenty of beautiful ways to tie the ribbons around the maypole.
+You can use many things as a maypole, like a porch umbrella pole, a tetherball pole, a basketball hoop, a tree trunk, or one of the metal poles or pillars outside the front of the building you meet in.
+Feel free to have your adult volunteers help out with this and maybe even video it to post on social media.

-Once everything is securely tied, your girls can each grab a ribbon of their choice and walk or do easy dances around the pole together so the ribbons wrap around the pole.
-You could add some music to make it more of a fun experience for your girls.
+Once everything is securely tied, the girls can each choose a ribbon and walk or dance around the pole together, creating a beautiful wrap of ribbons around the pole.
+Consider adding some lively music to enhance the fun and camaraderie of the experience for the girls, making it a memorable and enjoyable event for all.

-I hope you and your troop members love these fun new traditions to celebrate spring together!
+I hope you and your Girl Scout troop members love these fun new May Day traditions to celebrate spring together!

 Enjoy every minute being a leader and continue to inspire your girls!